-Over 99% of Fortune 500 companies use applicant tracking systems to filter resumes before a human ever sees them (Jobscan, 2025).
+Roughly 99.7% of Fortune 500 companies now use applicant tracking systems to filter resumes before a human ever sees them (Jobscan State of the ATS, 2025).
 ATS resume checkers exist to help you beat that filter by scanning your resume against a job description and flagging gaps in keywords, formatting, and structure.
 The problem: there are dozens of these tools, and they produce wildly different scores for the same resume.
-We tested eight of the most popular options on an identical resume and job description to find out which ones actually deliver useful, actionable feedback.
+We compared nine of the most popular options across a published feature matrix and an illustrative scoring scenario to find out which ones actually deliver useful, actionable feedback.

 Quick Picks: Best ATS Resume Checker by Use Case